EaseTech/easytest-core/README.md

-EasyTest Core Module: A Data Driven Testing approach to JUnit
+EasyTest Core Module: A Data Driven Testing approach to JUnit(Ravi Branch)
 ------------------------------------------------------------------------------------------------------

 EasyTest Framework is an extension of JUnit to perform Data Driven Testing using annotations.